 Facilitator: Lee Johnson, Ph.D., CPA, Senior Vice President for Business and Finance at Siena Heights University.

 Suggested Mentors: Chief Financial Officers, Office of Institutional Effectiveness, Recognized Budget Managers

 Each session is 1½ days, Friday nights and Saturdays so minimal, if any, classes are missed by faculty.
 Sessions begin at 6 p.m. the first night and end around 2:30 p.m. the following day.
 Attendance is mandatory for the successful completion of the Academic Leadership Fellows Academy.
 Absence from more than one full session (or the accumulation of partial sessions that equals one full session) will result in the participant to being withdrawn from the program.

-Final presentations of White Paper for President, Provost, VPs, Deans and others.
+Final presentations of White Paper for the President’s Cabinet and the academic leadership team.

 2-3 breakfasts per semester to update Provost, Assoc.
 AA VPs, and others.